-Precisely controlled heating is an important aspect of many industrial processes and is used in many glass industry manufacturing processes.
+Precisely controlled heating is an important aspect of many industrial processes and is used in many glass manufacturing processes.
 Infrared heaters can heat surfaces directly and precisely, with high efficiency.
 They are easily controlled to achieve desired thermal profiles, and accurately adjusted to process and material requirements.
 Infrared heaters are widely used for drying paint and other coatings on glass, processing laminated glass, glass annealing, and bending, among other applications.
 The focus of this post is to highlight the ways that infrared heaters are utilized in glass processing.

 How Are Infrared Heaters Used for Glass Processing?